 Find help and local expertise

-For some tasks, such as removing hard standing, digging a pond or building raised beds, you may need to bring in an external contractor or seek professional advice.
+For some tasks — perhaps digging a pond or building raised beds — you may need to bring in an external contractor or seek professional advice.
 There's also a vast network of local nature enthusiasts and growers who can advise you or help support your activities.
-This page provides some considerations to think about when finding help as well as some useful organisations.
-Find out more about how you can fund the improvements you want to make for nature on our Finding funding page.
+Check out our considerations to think about when finding help as well as some useful organisations.

 Before hiring external contractors consider the following: